 As part of the Company's Futurist Product Officers ("FPO") Co-Creation Delivery program that began in August 2023, the Company has entered into cocreation agreements with certain customers.
-The arrangement leverages some of the Company's sales and leasing customers to provide valuable driving data, insights, marketing and brand awareness of the FF 91 vehicle.
+The arrangement leverages some of the Company's sales and leasing customers to share vehicle feedback, driving data, ideas, and experiences with the Company's engineers, social media posts and other promotions in exchange for specified fees.
 For the services performed, the Company compensates the respective customers through a monthly consulting fee payment or a discount on their monthly lease payment.

+The consideration paid to these customers relate to marketing and R&D services that are distinct and could be purchased by the Company from a separate third party.
 Management examined in detail the services provided by each respective customer in accordance with the co-creation agreement, established various data points, and rationally assigned a dollar amount that was deemed representative of the fair value of the services.
 Co-creation payments that exceed the fair value of the distinct services performed by the customer are considered consideration paid to the customer and were treated as a reduction in revenue.
-Co-creation fees recorded as a reduction to revenue and also within research and development ("R&D") expenses in the Unaudited Condensed Consolidated Financial Statements were immaterial for the three months ended March 31, 2024.
+Co-creation fees recorded as a reduction to revenue and also within research and development ("R&D") expenses in the Unaudited Condensed Consolidated Financial Statements were less than \$0.2 million and \$0.4 million for the three and six months ended June 30, 2024, respectively.